input-output-hk/haskell.nix/docs/tutorials/source-repository-hashes.md

   # nix-sha256: 003lm3pm024vhbfmii7xcdd9v2rczpflxf7gdl2pyxia7p014i8z
 ```

-## Avoding modifying cabal.project and stack.yaml
+## Avoiding modifying cabal.project and stack.yaml

-In some cases we cannot modify the `cabal.project` or `stack.yaml` file
+In some cases we cannot modify the `cabal.project` or `stack.yaml` file to add
-to add sha256 comments.
-As an alternative we can pass in a `sha256map`
+sha256 comments.
+As an alternative we can pass in a `sha256map`.
+For instance,
-For instance pandoc includes a `cabal.project` file in hackage includes a
+pandoc includes a `cabal.project` file on hackage which includes a
-`source-package-reference` to `pandoc-citeproc`:
+`source-repository-package` stanza for `pandoc-citeproc`:

 ```nix
 { haskell-nix, testSrc } :